Jeffreydne/Jeff-Nelson-Portfolio/README.md

 * Currently the featured project site is larger than the others unless the screen width is narrower than 600px.
 This is acheived by putting the 2 non-featured projects in a separate division, aligning them in a row, with each project taking a width of 40%.
 The featured projecct is then aligned with the container division of the smaller projects using a flex direction column.

 * I made use of the anchor tag to allow the user to click on the image of the featured site to get sent to the deployed website.

+* I used the :hover pseudo-class, the ::before pseudo element and the transform css property to let a box appear explaining the project image can be clicked on to open the actual site in the browser.
 ---

 ## Author Info